KevinAst/action-u/docs/validation.md

   ```

 You can provide app-specific parameter validation by using the
-`actionMeta.ratify` property.
-This is an app-supplied function
+{{book.api.actionMetaDOTratify}} property.
+This is an app-supplied
-(ratifyFn) that accepts the same set of parameters defined in
+function ({{book.api.ratifyFn}}) that accepts the same set of
-`actionMeta.traits`, and performs validation via an app-specific
+parameters defined in {{book.api.actionMetaDOTtraits}}, and performs
-means (typically thrown exceptions), returning an array of the
+validation via an app-specific means (typically thrown exceptions),
-arguments passed in.
+returning an array of the arguments passed in.

 As an example, to insure only strings are passed into
 `actions.userMsg(msg)`, do the following: